francispotter/busy-mirror/README.md

 Tasks are identified by number, which is the line number of that task within the list of tasks.

-`tiger list` lists all the tasks
+`todo list` lists all the tasks

-`tiger list 5` shows only task number 5
+`todo list 5` shows only task number 5

-`tiger list 3-7` shows tasks 3-7
+`todo list 3-7` shows tasks 3-7

-`tiger list 3-` show tasks 3 through the end
+`todo list 3-` show tasks 3 through the end

-`tiger list 3 5 7 9` shows the tasks designated
+`todo list 3 5 7 9` shows the tasks designated

 _some way to indicate the last task?_